-The subsystem is same with the general scene feature detection system mentioned in section 4.1.1.
+The subsystem is the same as the general scene feature detection system mentioned in section 4.1.1.
 It can be used on the queries which concern about scene, such as flame (Topic 112).

 5.4.3 Multi Feature subsystem